wp-plugins/buddypress-links/readme.txt

 create a directory named "bp-links-default" in your child theme, and replace the template using the EXACT same path AND filename.

-To create a totally custom theme, create a directory called "bp-links-custom" in your child theme.
+To create a totally custom theme in order to completely bypass any core links themes you will need to define a custom theme name.

+For example, if your active WordPress theme is 'bluesky', and you wanted to define your links theme as 'links-custom', you would put your files in:

+/path/to/wp-content/themes/bluesky/links-custom

+And in wp-config.php you would place this define statement:

+define( 'BP_LINKS_CUSTOM_THEME', 'links-custom' )

 To find out which template files are required to exist, do a recursive search for 'bp_links_load_template'

 = Where can I get support? =